navyasripenmetsa/CSL2050_PRML_Major_Course_Project/README.md

-Implementing Fruits Classifier using Random Forest
+Implementing Fruits Classifier using ANN